bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 10. Message with error when user has been added to the blacklist.

 == Changelog ==

+= V1.0.8 - 14.05.2015 =
+* NEW : The Polish language file is added.
+* Bugfix: Undefined user blocking after plugin activation is fixed.
+* Bugfix: Access priority when IP is included to the black- and whitelist at the same time (blacklist has higher priority).
+* NEW: Ability to search by part IP.
+* NEW: Additional notifications on the plugin pages.

 = V1.0.7 - 30.01.2015 =
 * Update : Compatibility with new Htaccess was added.